Fluffy9/Gasless/README.md

 2. [Create a payment link](https://dashboard.stripe.com/payment-links) called Basic Plan.
 It should cost 15 dollars.
 This will be put in the root .env file later
 ![payment link](images/payment-link.png)

+3. [Configure the User Portal](https://dashboard.stripe.com/test/settings/billing/portal) The default settings are fine.

-3. [Add a Webhook](https://dashboard.stripe.com/test/webhooks).
+4. [Add a Webhook](https://dashboard.stripe.com/test/webhooks).
 This should point to the Basic Plan runner at /webhook.
 You need to use your custom domain/DDNS name here.
 Ensure it is set to listen to the `checkout.session.completed` event and the `customer.subscription.deleted` event
 ![webhook](images/webhook.png)

-4. Find your Endpoint Secret.
+5. Find your Endpoint Secret.
 Under the new webhook you've created you'll see a signing secret which starts with `whsec_`.
 You will need to put that in the root .env file later
 ![signing secret](images/signing-secret.png)

 5. Find your API key.
 It should start with `sk_test_`